SecretFoundation/docs/development/local-secret.md

 To decrease block times, edit the `[consensus]` parameters in `~/.secretd/config/config.toml`, and specify your own values.

-The following example configures all timeouts to `200ms`:
+The following example configures block time to be roughly `200ms`:

 ```toml
 ##### consensus configuration options #####